Guazaza/DataScienceRepo/README.md

 # DataScienceRepo
-This my second demo to get all the push and pull of Git and GitHub
+This is my second demo to get all the push and pull of Git and GitHub